-Vet groups call for Wilkie’s dismissal after scathing audit
+Vets groups demand Wilkie’s dismissal after scathing audit

-WASHINGTON (AP) — Three major veterans’ groups on Friday called for the immediate dismissal of Veterans Affairs Secretary Robert Wilkie following a scathing government audit that found he had acted unprofessionally if not unethically in the handling of a congressional aide’s allegation of sexual assault at a VA hospital.
+WASHINGTON (AP) — Four of the nation’s biggest veterans groups on Friday called for the immediate dismissal of Veterans Affairs Secretary Robert Wilkie following a scathing government audit that found he had acted unprofessionally if not unethically in the handling of a congressional aide’s allegation of sexual assault at a VA hospital.

-Iraq and Afghanistan Veterans of America, Disabled American Veterans and AMVETS said Wilkie had breached the trust of veterans and that they no longer had confidence he can effectively lead the department, which is responsible for the care of nine million veterans.
+Veterans of Foreign Wars joined Iraq and Afghanistan Veterans of America, Disabled American Veterans and AMVETS in saying Wilkie had breached the trust of veterans.
+In the final weeks of the Trump administration, they said they had lost all confidence that he can effectively lead the department, which is responsible for the care of nine million veterans.

-“We’ve had our concerns about Wilkie’s leadership throughout the pandemic and this IG report really cements the fact that the VA is not being led with integrity,” said Jeremy Butler, CEO of IAVA.
-“And that calls for an immediate change.”
+“The accountability, professionalism and respect that our veterans have earned, and quite frankly deserve, is completely lost in this current VA leadership team,” said B.J.
+Lawrence, executive director of VFW, the nation’s oldest veterans group.

+“Our veterans cannot wait until Jan.
+20, 2021, for a leadership change,” he said.
+“Secretary Wilkie must resign now.”

 An investigation by the Veterans Affairs’ inspector general on Thursday concluded that Wilkie repeatedly sought to discredit Andrea Goldstein, a senior policy adviser to Democratic Rep. Mark Takano, who is chair of the House Veterans Affairs Committee, after she alleged in September 2019 that a man at the VA medical center in Washington, D.C., had physically assaulted her.